palantir/atlasdb/docs/source/configuration/index.rst

 Configuration
 =============

 The AtlasDB configuration has two main blocks - keyValueService and leader.
-Please look at the keyValueService config for the KVS(Cassandra/Postgres) you are using and the Leader configuration page for configuring the leader block.
+Please look at the keyValueService config for the KVS (either :ref:`Cassandra <cassandra-configuration>` or :ref:`Postgres <postgres-configuration>`) you are using and the :ref:`Leader configuration <leader-config>` page for configuring the leader block.

 .. toctree::
    :maxdepth: 1